US and Russia to resume nuclear talks, but China casts cloud

 Deputy Foreign Minister Sergei Ryabkov will meet in Vienna on June 22 with US envoy Marshall Billingslea to start negotiations on New START, which expires in February.

-But the Trump administration says that a successor to New START, negotiated under previous president Barack Obama, should bring in China -- whose nuclear arsenal is growing, although it remains significantly smaller than those of Russia and the United States.
+But the Trump administration says that a successor to New START, a Cold War legacy negotiated under Barack Obama, should bring in China -- whose nuclear arsenal is growing but remains significantly smaller than those of Russia and the United States.

 "My answer to a direct question on whether or not we think it would be possible to bring China to the table would be a flat and straightforward no," Ryabkov told the Council on Foreign Relations by videoconference from Moscow.